Theology

 Márcio Luiz Fernandes

-PhD in Psychology from the University of São Paulo; Master’s in Fundamental Theology from the Pontifical Lateran University; Master’s in Psychology from the University of São Paulo; Specialization in Psychopedagogy and in the Teaching-Learning Process from the Claretian University Center in Batatais.
+Ph.D. in Psychology from the University of São Paulo; Master’s in Fundamental Theology from the Pontifical Lateran University; Master’s in Psychology from the University of São Paulo; Specialization in Psychopedagogy and the Teaching-Learning Process from the Claretian University Center in Batatais.
 Doctorate in Pontifical Fundamental Theology from the Lateran University.
 Research areas: Theological Method, Baroque Scholasticism, Religious Phenomenology, and Figures of Contemporary Thought.

 Mário Antonio Sanches

-Full Professor at PUCPR; postdoctoral studies in Bioethics at the Chair of Bioethics at the Universidad Pontificia Comillas, in Madrid, with a scholarship from CAPES/Carolina Foundation.
-He holds a PhD in Theology from EST/IEPG in São Leopoldo, Rio Grande do Sul, Brazil.
-His doctoral thesis in bioethics was the result of research - with the support of Capes - at the Kennedy Institute of Ethics at Georgetown University, Washington, DC.
-He holds a Master's degree in Social Anthropology from the Federal University of Paraná at Curitiba.
+Full Professor at PUCPR; postdoctoral studies in Bioethics at the Chair of Bioethics at the Universidad Pontificia Comillas, Madrid, with a CAPES/Carolina Foundation scholarship.
+He holds a Ph.D. in Theology from EST/IEPG in São Leopoldo, Rio Grande do Sul, Brazil.
+His doctoral dissertation in bioethics resulted from research - with the support of Capes - at the Kennedy Institute of Ethics at Georgetown University, Washington, DC.
+He holds a Master's in Social Anthropology from the Federal University of Paraná at Curitiba.
 He is a specialist in Bioethics and has a degree in Philosophy.
-Today he is a professor both in the Postgraduate Programme in Theology and in Bioethics at PUCPR (where he is also head of Programme), leader of the Theology and Bioethics Research Group, member of Brazilian Society for Bioethics, Paraná section, and member of the Bioethics Committee of the Pequeno Príncipe Hospital.
-Visiting Professor at the Higher Institute of Philosophy and Theology D. Jaime G. Goulart, Dili, East Timor.
-Researchs in bioethics and Family, with emphasis in family planning and sexuality.
+Today, he is a professor both in the Postgraduate Program in Theology and in Bioethics at PUCPR (where he is also head of the Program), leader of the Theology and Bioethics Research Group, member of the Brazilian Society for Bioethics, Paraná section, and member of the Bioethics Committee of the Pequeno Príncipe Hospital—visiting Professor at the Higher Institute of Philosophy and Theology D. Jaime G. Goulart, Dili, East Timor.
+Research in bioethics and family, with emphasis on family planning and sexuality.

 Mary Rute Gomes Esperandio